A Dividend Aristocrat You Should Avoid Right Now

 A quick note on ESG, which in today's hyperpolarized political climate may be taken the wrong way by some people.

-Companies with strong ESG profiles may be better positioned for future challenges and experience fewer instances of bribery, corruption, and fraud." - MSCI
+Companies with strong ESG profiles may be better positioned for future challenges and experience fewer instances of bribery, corruption, and fraud. - MSCI

 ESG is NOT simply the concern of "woke" and "on-trend" hippy millennials trying to virtue signal to impress Silicon Valley venture capitalists or social media followers.